danzisky/phone-book/README.md

 # phone-book
 # HTML CSS JAVASCRIPT AJAX JQUERY CSS MYSQL
 # App helps manages various phonebooks which contain contacts
-# ajax used in toggling visisbility and publicity of contacts phonebooks respectively
+# ajax used in toggling visisbility and publicity of contacts and phonebooks respectively